 Launched just this year, early results indicate success: “We’re seeing agencies starting to consolidate small websites that had popped up in their departments,” Ward says.
 “There’s no reason to resort to shadow IT.
 When agencies have more choices, they find the resources they need to meet their needs.”
 Texas’s marketplace illustrates how some state and local IT departments have not only embraced the cloud, but assist other agencies to shape and leverage it in new and creative ways.

-Private and Public Clouds Work Together to Offer the Best of Both Worlds
+Private and Public Clouds Team to Offer the Best of Both Worlds

 “We may be approaching a time when government organizations re-evaluate how they’re using the cloud,” says Charles King, principal analyst at market research firm Pund-IT.